LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/to-make-it-through-pain.md

 of unfairness around

-the dim rift of opportunity,
+the dim rift

+of opportunity,

-yes, the fools from the light
+yes, the fools

+from the light

+won't notice

-won’t notice that opaques
+that opaques

-are being thrown
+are being thrown out

+of the rift

-out the rift of opportunity.
+of opportunity.

 &nbsp;

-I’m on the verge,
+I'm on the verge,

-in a come and go of visibility.
+in a come and go

+of visibility.

+&nbsp;

-If I’m not shining,
+If I'm not shining,

-they’re not seeing me.
+they're not seeing me.

 &nbsp;